buergerr/Vector-Search/README.md

 3. **Search for Similar Items**:
     - Use the web interface to input a search query and find items with similar embeddings in the Pinecone index.
-    - The search results will be ranked based on cosine similarity, and the NDCG metric will be calculated to evaluate the relevance of the results.
+    - The search results will be ranked based on cosine similarity.

 ## Contributing